planttheidea/tact/README.md

 Not very open-minded of you, but I'll play along ... there's nothing wrong with it, its just not very semantic.
 This library was built for those that wanted human-readable, semantic HTML markup that is separated by concern.
 Plus ... why not?

 This is just the beginning, both from a dev and documentation perspective.
 I'll be putting together a site down the road to show all of the elements involved and how they interact with one another.
 Stay tuned!

+Oh, one last thing ... beginning work on some basic UI components in AngularjS.
+They don't enhance the CSS by any means, but they provide the out-of-the-box functionality the CSS styles for (such as tabs, datepickers, etc).
+The only dependency for them other than AngularJS itself is momentJS if you are using the datepicker.